spigaz/workers-rs-async-graphql/README.md

 # workers-rs-async-graphql
-Just an example of a worker serving graphql using async-graphql.
+Just an example of a worker serving graphql using async-graphql, but without subscriptions.